 #12.
 Marble Painting

-Marble painting is something unique that many have never tried before.
+Many have never tried marble painting, a unique art form.
 The idea is to dip marbles into different paint colors, put them in a box with a piece of paper, and then roll them around.

-This is easy to do, and you don’t need careful coordination.
-Therefore, this is one of the best crafts for adults with disabilities.
+This is easy to do, and it doesn’t require careful coordination.
+Therefore, it is one of the best crafts for adults with disabilities.

 #13.
 Footprint/Handprint Art